rsksmart/devportal-1.0/solutions/beexo.md

 guarantee that your funds will remain safe under your ultimate control.

 **Testnet for all currencies:**
-All the currencies listed in our wallet can be used in Testnet.
+All the currencies listed in the Beexo wallet can be used in Testnet.

 ### Supported Token Standards